 We currently generate revenue from related party strategic relationships through Avalon Shanghai that provide consultative services in advanced areas of immunotherapy and second opinion/referral services.
 In addition, our services are targeted at serving our clients and using our insights and deep expertise to produce tangible and significant results.
 Our services include research studies, executive education, daily online executive briefings, tailored expert advisory services, and consulting and management services.
 We typically charge an annual fee.
 Through our services, we attempt to have our clients focus on important problems by providing an analysis of the evolving healthcare industry and the methods prevalent in the industry to solve those problems through counsel, business planning and support.
 We tailor these solutions to the client's specific strategic challenges, operational issues, and management concerns.
+We plan to expand our business services throughout the United States via our "Technology + Service" platform: "Avalon Cell".

-Strategic Partnerships
+Strategic Partnerships and Acquisitions

 We are actively seeking potential strategic partnerships in our area of focus.
 In addition, we are actively seeking target acquisitions that add accretive value to our strategic plan.
 There is no guarantee that we will be able to successfully sign a definitive agreement, close or implement such business arrangement.
-Through our recent joint venture in the area of exosome technology, we are actively developing strategic relationships for the distribution and sale of our exosome isolation system and for the commercialization of exosome related products and diagnostic services.